rjsears/chia_plot_manager/README.md

   <li>After the transfer is complete, checks the exact file size of the plot on both systems as a basic verification</li>
   <li>Once files sizes are verified, deletes the sent plot</li>
   <li>Kills any lingering netcat connections on the selected Harvester/NAS</li>
-  <li>Supports any number of harvesters and prioritizes sending plots to the harvester with the most space available.</li>
+  <li>Supports any number of harvesters and prioritizes sending plots to the harvester with the most space available (Empty plot space + old plots to replace = total space available.</li>
   <li>If replacing old plots with new pool plots, above utilizes number of plot spaces available based on free space + number of old plots.</li>
 </ul>
 <br>